vishal-2000/Habitat-wrappers/README.md

 ## TODO
 1. [x] Wrapper class for Franka Panda
 2. [x] Change the orientation of franka panda base
+3. [x] Load panda in a scene
-3. [ ] Load a scene with objects
+4. [ ] Load various objects and place them in appropriate positions
-4. [ ] Simple pick and place with Panda with or without a realistic scene
+5. [ ] Simple pick and place with Panda with or without a realistic scene
-5. [ ] Final Pick and place wrappers
+6. [ ] Final Pick and place wrappers

 ## Joint limits
 - (taken from Panda urdf) (for testing purposes)